MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/custom-agentscript-solution.md

 ---
 # Can't deploy a custom Agentscript solution in Omnichannel for Customer Service

-This article provides a resolution for the issue where you can't deploy a custom solution with the Agentscript solution in Omnichannel for Customer Service.
+This article provides a resolution for the issue where you can't deploy a custom solution with the `Agentscript` solution in Omnichannel for Customer Service.

 ## Symptoms

-When you try to deploy a custom solution, it fails on account of a dependency on the Agentscript solution, which is part of Omnichannel for Customer Service.
+When you try to deploy a custom solution, it fails on account of a dependency on the `Agentscript` solution, which is part of Omnichannel for Customer Service.

 ## Cause

-The Agentscript solution has been deprecated and was not present in the target environment.
-It has been replaced by the msdyn_Agentscripts solution.
+The `Agentscript` solution has been deprecated and wasn't present in the target environment.
+It has been replaced by the `msdyn_Agentscripts` solution.

 ## Resolution

-It's recommended that you remove all references of the Agentscript solution from the custom solution, and then reimport the solution.
+It's recommended that you remove all references to the Agentscript solution from the custom solution and then reimport the solution.